 - Use a different password for each of your accounts.
-If you use the same password , in case of data breach in one of your account, you become much more vulnerable to multiple data theft.
+If you use the same password , in case of a data breach in one of your accounts, you become much more vulnerable to multiple data theft.

 - Don't open an attachment unless you know who it is from and you are expecting it

 - Don't click the “Unsubscribe” link in a spam email.
 It would only let the spammer know your address is legitimate, which could lead to you receiving more spam.

 - Instead of clicking on links, open a new browser and manually type in the address.

 - Be conscientious of what you plug in to your computer.
 Malware can be spread through infected flash drives, external hard drives, and even smartphones.